GuttmanLab/chipdip-pipeline/README.md

 4. <a name="cluster-file">Cluster file</a> (`clusters/<sample>.clusters`): Tab-delimited file, where each line represents a single cluster.
    - The first column is the cluster barcode.
    - The remainder of the line is a list of reads.
-DNA reads are formated as `DPM[strand]_chr:start-end`, and antibody oligo reads are formated as `BPM[]_<AntibodyID>:<UMI>-0`.
+DNA reads are formatted as `DPM[strand]_chr:start-end`, and antibody oligo reads are formatted as `BPM[]_<AntibodyID>:<UMI>-0`.

 5. <a name="cluster-stats">Cluster statistics</a> (`clusters/cluster_statistics.txt`): The number of clusters and antibody oligo (BPM) or genomic DNA (DPM) reads per library.

-6. <a name="cluster-sizes">Cluster size distribtion</a> (`clusters/[BPM,DPM]_cluster_distribution.pdf`): The proportion of clusters that belong to each size category.
+6. <a name="cluster-sizes">Cluster size distribution</a> (`clusters/[BPM,DPM]_cluster_distribution.pdf`): The proportion of clusters that belong to each size category.

 7. <a name="cluster-read-dist">Cluster size read distribution</a> (`clusters/[BPM,DPM]_read_distribution.pdf`): The proportion of reads that belong to clusters of each size category.
    - This can be more useful than the number of clusters since relatively few large clusters can contain many sequencing reads (i.e., a large fraction of the library) while many small clusters will contain few sequencing reads (i.e., a much smaller fraction of the library).

 8. <a name="cluster-oligo-prop-ecdf">Maximum representation oligo eCDF</a> (`clusters/Max_representation_ecdf.pdf`): A plot showing the distribution of proportion of antibody oligo (BPM) reads in each cluster that belong to the maximum represented Antibody ID in that cluster.
    - A successful experiment should have an ECDF close to a right angle.
 Deviations from this indicate that beads contain mixtures of Antibody IDs.
 Understanding the uniqueness of Antibody ID reads per cluster is important for choosing the thresholding parameter `proportion` for cluster assignment.

 9. <a name="cluster-oligo-counts-ecdf">Maximum representation oligo counts ECDF</a> (`clusters/Max_representation_counts.pdf`): A plot showing the distribution of number of antibody oligo (BPM) reads in each cluster that belong to the maximum represented Antibody ID in that cluster.
-   - If clusters are nearly unique in Antibody ID composition, then this plot is a surrogate for BPM size distribtuion.
+   - If clusters are nearly unique in Antibody ID composition, then this plot is a surrogate for BPM size distribution.
 Understanding the number of Antibody ID reads per cluster is important for choosing the thresholding parameters `min_oligo` for cluster assignment.

 10. <a name="splitbams">BAM files for individual antibodies</a> (`splitbams/*.bam`)
    - Thresholding criteria (`min_oligos`, `proportion`, `max_size`) for assigning individual clusters to individual antibodies are set in [`config.yaml`](#config-yaml).
    - The "none" BAM file (`<sample>.DNA.merged.labeled_none.bam`) contains DNA reads from clusters without antibody oligo reads.
-   - THe "ambigious" BAM file (`<sample>.DNA.merged.labeled_ambiguous.bam`) contains DNA reads from clusters that failed the `proportion` thresholding criteria.
+   - The "ambiguous" BAM file (`<sample>.DNA.merged.labeled_ambiguous.bam`) contains DNA reads from clusters that failed the `proportion` thresholding criteria.
    - The "uncertain" BAM file (`<sample>.DNA.merged.labeled_uncertain.bam`) contains DNA reads from clusters that failed the `min_oligo` thresholding criteria.
    - The "filtered" BAM file (`<sample>.DNA.merged.labeled_filtered.bam`) contains DNA reads from clusters that failed the `max_size` thresholding criteria.